Audien Hearing Aids Review and Pricing

 Sarah’s mom wearing the Audien Atom hearing aids.

 Compared to the Atom Pro hearing aids, the Atom model is bulkier and a little heavier.
 This pair doesn’t fit as well if you have smaller ears.
-Plus, it sticks out a little further than the Atom Pro.
+Since studies indicate that most men have smaller ears than most women, these may not work for you if you’re genetically male.5 Plus, these hearing aids stick out a little further than the Atom Pro.
 The Atom still provided amplification, but the quality didn’t seem as impressive as the Atom Pro.
-One feature that I did like better about the Atom hearing aids, though, is its on/off switch.
+One feature that I did like better about the Atom hearing aids, though, was the on/off switch.
 You can put these hearing aids in before turning them on.
 That means there’s no chance of triggering the high-pitched whining noise.
-Plus, you’re able to preserve battery life.
+This also enables you to preserve battery life.

 Audien Hearing Aid Lineup

 The Atom and Atom Pro aren’t Audien’s only hearing aid options.
-In total, Audien sells four ITE hearing aids designed to improve seniors’ hearing without breaking the bank.
+In total, Audien sells four ITE hearing aids and two BTE hearing aids designed to improve seniors’ hearing without breaking the bank.

 Audien Atom: Best Budget Option With Wireless Charging